Music of China

-Music of China refers to the music of the Chinese people, which may be the music of the Han Chinese in the course of Chinese history as well as ethnic minorities in today's China.
-It also includes music produced by people of Chinese origin in some territories outside mainland China using traditional Chinese instruments or in the Chinese language.
-It includes forms from the traditional and modern, Western inspired, commercial popular music, folk, art, and classical forms, and innovative combinations of them.
+The music of China consists of many distinct traditions, often specifically originating with one of the country's various ethnic groups.
+It is produced within the country, involving people of Chinese origin, the use of traditional Chinese instruments, Chinese music theory, or the languages of China.
+It includes traditional classical forms and indigenous folk music, as well as recorded popular music and forms inspired by Western culture.

-Documents and archaeological artifacts from early Chinese civilization show a well-developed musical culture as early as the Zhou dynasty (1122 BC – 256 BC) that set the tone for the continual development of Chinese musicology in following dynasties.
+Documents and archaeological artifacts from early Chinese civilization show a well-developed musical culture as early as the Zhou dynasty (1122–257 BC) that set the tone for the continual development of Chinese musicology in following dynasties.
 These developed into a wide variety of forms through succeeding dynasties, producing the heritage that is part of the Chinese cultural landscape today.
 Traditional forms continued to evolve in the modern times, and over the course of the last centuries forms appropriated from the West have become widespread.
 Today's Chinese music is both rooted in history and part of a global culture.